k0retux/fuddly/docs/source/data_manip.rst

 A graph or any node within can be cloned in order to be used anywhere else independently from the original node.
-To perform such an operation you should use :meth:`framework.node.Node.get_clone` like in the following example:
+To perform such an operation you should use :meth:`fuddly.framework.node.Node.get_clone` like in the following example:

 .. code-block:: python
    :linenos: